-- 100% of CTE faculty who write Perkins applications will understand the Perkins process and will be able to develop strategic-based action step descriptions that affect Perkins performance metrics for their funding applications. - Annual employer surveys will be sent to 100% of identified, certificate or degree specific employers to evaluate graduate preparedness for the workplace. - 8.
-How will your educational institution review CTE programs, identify and adopt strategies to overcome barriers for special populations, provide programs that enable special populations to meet local performance levels, and provide activities to prepare special populations, including single parents and displaced homemakers, for high-skill, high-wage, or high-demand occupations that will lead to self-sufficiency? - CCD works tirelessly to ensure that our special population students have the same opportunities for success as all students at CCD.
-To that end, CTE programs partner with the Accessibility Center and other relevant resource centers (TRIO, UMI, FYE, etc.) to develop appropriate strategies for success, including appropriate modifications of necessary skill sets to expand special population participation.
+8. How will your educational institution review CTE programs, identify and adopt strategies to overcome barriers for special populations, provide programs that enable special populations to meet local performance levels, and provide activities to prepare special populations, including single parents and displaced homemakers, for high-skill, high-wage, or high-demand occupations that will lead to self-sufficiency?

+CCD works tirelessly to ensure that our special populations students have the same opportunities for success as all students at CCD.
+To that end, CTE programs partner with the Accessibility Center and other relevant resource centers (TRiO, UMI, FYE, etc.) to develop appropriate strategies for success, including appropriate modifications of necessary skill sets to expand special population participation.
 Every CTE program should define what the essential skills are to perform the jobs for which they are training students.
-Once the essential skills have been identified, discussions should take place amongst program faculty, deans, advisors, advisory board members, members of the accessibility center and other interested groups to determine which special populations could meet these essential functions.
+Once the essential skills have been identified, discussions should take place amongst program faculty, Deans, advisors, advisory board members, members of the accessibility center and other interested groups to determine which special populations could meet these essential functions.
 The Career Development Center will create a self-assessment tool so that students can self-identify if the career is appropriate to their skill set.
-To that end, CCD commits that: - 50% of CTE programs will develop a minimum required skill set you must have to do the job.
-This tool can be used by advisors and resource specialists in the career planning of our students.
+To that end, CCD commits that: -50% of CTE programs will develop a minimum required skill set you must have to do the job.
+This tool can be used by advisors and resource specialists in the career planning of our students. -100% of our CTE programs will market to our internal organizations to expand awareness of our programs to students able to be successful in the program.

-- 100% of our CTE programs will market to our internal organizations to expand awareness of our programs to students able to be successful in the program. - 9.
-How will individuals who are members of special populations not be discriminated against based on this status?
+9. How will individuals who are members of special populations not be discriminated against based on this status?

 In collaboration with CCD's Accessibility Center and other specialized programs, CCD will provide physical and programmatic access to all students and reasonable accommodations will be made in instructional delivery to insure full educational opportunities.
 CCD stays informed about and adheres to federal law and regulations pertaining to special populations within higher education settings.
 CCD does not discriminate on the basis of sex/gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion or sexual orientation in its employment practices and educational programs and activities.
-To that end, CCD commits that:

-- 100% of identified disabled students in CTE programs will receive the accommodations that are appropriately identified by the center as necessary for their success. - 100% of claims of discrimination against students will be thoroughly tracked using appropriate software and investigated by our Office of Student Life. - 10.
-How will funds be used to promote preparation for non-traditional fields?
+To that end, CCD commits that: -100% of identified disabled students in CTE programs will receive the accommodations that are appropriately identified by the center as necessary for their success. -100% of claims of discrimination against students will be thoroughly tracked using appropriate software, and investigated by our Office of Student Life.

+10. How will funds be used to promote preparation for non-traditional fields?

 Increasing participation and completion of non-traditional students is a strong priority at CCD.
-To that end, advisory boards will be comprised of at least one member from under-represented populations to better educate the program on how to attract such non-traditional students.
-To that end, CCD commits that:

-- 25% of CTE programs with a non-traditional cohort will have an open house and at least one additional recruitment event with nontraditional presenters to better promote diversity in career opportunities. - 75% of non-traditional career CTE programs will implement at least one goal found in the recruitment and retention checklist and/or the recruitment and retention rubric found at Workplace Gender Balance Project.
+To that end, advisory Boards will be comprised of at least one member from under-represented populations to better educate the program on how to attract such non-traditional students.
+To that end, CCD commits that: -25% of CTE programs with a non-traditional cohort will have an open House and at least one additional recruitment event with non-traditional presenters to better promote diversity in career opportunities. -75% of non-traditional career CTE programs will implement at least one goal found in the Recruitment and Retention Checklist and/or the Recruitment and Retention Rubric found at www.coloradostateplan.com/genderBalance.htm.